AliyunContainerService/ackdistro/docs/user-guide/getting-started.md

       env: # all env are NOT necessary, rewrite some nodes has different env config
         - EtcdDevice=/dev/vdb
         - StorageDevice=/dev/vde
-      # rewrite ssh config if some node has different passwd...
-      # ssh:
-      #  user: root
-      #  passwd: passwd
-      #  port: "22"
     - ips: # support ipv6
         - 4.4.4.4
         - 5.5.5.5